 Furthermore, two things undermine the idea that an accomplishment (telos) could indicate primacy.
 First, Aristotle has established that both potency and activity depend on one another in order to be: potency depends on activity because activity is what it is for, while activity depends on potency because without it, no activity would occur.42 But activity is temporary: the builder stops and starts building (Met.
 IX.3 1046b29–1047a10).
 Thus, potency’s permanence seems to anchor the ongoing possibility of activity, and thereby override the claim of telos to decide which is primary.43

-Second, since transitive potencies and activities do not seem to coincide with their own accomplishment (telos), they seem to be related to their accomplishment externally or accidentally, rather than through themselves (kath auto) or essentially.
+Second, since transitive potencies and activities do not seem to coincide with their own accomplishment, they seem to be related to their accomplishment externally or accidentally, rather than through themselves (kath auto) or essentially.
 It is therefore unclear why the accomplishment would decide whether potency or being-at-work is primary: from the fact that both the potency and activity of building give rise to an existing house, it does not obviously follow that activity is prior to potency.
 Both appear to be equally necessary.

 It is possible to present these problems under a single heading.
 Change comes to an end in other things: the ends of change are always elsewhere than where the source and/or activity of change sets to work.
 Change is dispersive: a moving thing scatters others like a bowling ball does pins.
 Dispersion is an interpretation of the structure of change as a whole.
 The very activity of changing spreads things out in a continuum of place and time, rather than collecting or concentrating them in one whole, so change itself appears to be the very contradiction of telos.44 It seems, then, that, based on the character of potency and activity, neither can give us a genuine accomplishment, because on their own neither one appears to be an end in itself, but each is directed beyond itself.
 Thus, the attempt to show that change has an accomplishment, and that energeia is such an accomplishment, is strewn about.
 Accomplishments themselves seem more transitory than the changes and the capacities that lead to them.